phuongngo2904/ASL_Learning_Application/README.md

 # ASL Learning Application

-# 1. Install pip and python
+# 1. Install pip, python and virtualenv
 * Make sure you already have pip and python installed in your computer<br />

 ### Checking pip if exists: